HB9HUS/notes-on-learning-cw/README.md

 I will try to describe the different points in the following chapters.

 ### How long will it take
 This is a very individual question and depends on many factors.
+The dominant factor is the time you invest into your practice.
+Some values I have found online are (dont remember the sources, sorry):
 - You should be able to learn the letters within 2-3 months.
 - Soon after that you can go on the air and do a first very slow QSO
 - It will probably take a year to be proficient at 15wpm